LukasEijk/CreateGuideShape/README.md

 The Jupyter notebook generates the file try_ges.obj.
 This generated file can then be imported into Blender for visualization.
 A png file is also added to show the visualized result in Blender.

+Note that the guide structure is sliced in such a way that as few shapes as possible are created, but as many as necessary, so that the course of the input function is preserved as far as possible.
+A maximum length of the sections can be defined.